 When the airflow slows down, it increases the chances that the furnace’s heat exchanger is getting heated up to such an extent that it shuts down quickly and abruptly.
 As a result, your home can’t warm up.
 If it continues, expect a failure in the electronic safeguard, causing the furnace not to light up.

 Here Are Three Symptoms of Clogged Furnace Filters

 When the air filters of your furnace are clogged, you can expect to get poor performance.
 Besides higher energy consumption bills, here are three other symptoms to watch for:

 - Furnace Failure – It might seem strange, but clogged air filters might indeed lead to a furnace failure.
 Recommended furnace filter replacement intervals are 1-2 inch furnace filters change every three months, 4-inch air filters every six months, and 5-inch furnace filters once a year.

 - Component Failure – A clogged furnace filter can cause severe damage to your heating system’s internal parts, resulting in a furnace failure.
 Repairing the furnace or replacing it is costly, and depending on your home’s setup, it may not be a quick fix.

 - Low Heating–If you experience insufficient heating in your home, there’s a high probability you have clogged air filters.
 Though the blower fan pushes air through the filter, the air might not be able to pass because of the clog.
 The airflow gets reduced, and you start finding cold spots throughout your home that were previously not there.

 When looking for a furnace filter replacement or you need a total furnace replacement, contact us at (800) 321-9494 and speak to one of our trained furnace specialists.
-For the best services at affordable rates, you can always trust American Air Conditioning & Heating & Heating.
+For the best services at affordable rates, you can always trust American Air Conditioning & Heating.